nschonni/healthvault-docs/healthvault/concepts/connectivity/patient-connect.md

 <tr class="even">
 <td><p>Friendly name</p></td>
 <td><p>A friendly name that can be presented to the user after the user successfully answers the challenge question.
 The friendly name should be something that is recognizable and distinguishes one connect request from another so that the user may choose the expected record during application authorization.</p>
-<p>For example, a mother of 2 children may want to name her connect requests after each child so she can distinguish one child's connect request from the other's.</p></td>
+<p>For example, a mother of 2 children may want to name her connect requests after each child so she can distinguish one child&#39;s connect request from the other&#39;s.</p></td>
 </tr>
 <tr class="odd">
 <td><p>Secret question</p></td>